 Annual Reports (Links)

-As part of a network of North American banders and researchers, VARC reports activities to a central Bird Banding Laboratory.
-Through this collaboration we are able to collect data on birds on a much larger scale.
+Through this collaboration it is possible to collect data on birds on a much larger scale.

 In addition to numerous local recoveries of birds within Vancouver’s lower mainland we also receive information on recoveries from much further afield: